 Ant bait stations, which are commonly called "traps", are actually small containers that hold a semi-moist bait product which is accessible through small openings in the sides of the station to allow ants in to feed.
-Bait stations offers the highest level of safety because the pesticide is well protected within the station keeping children or pets from contact with it.
+Bait stations offer the highest level of safety because the pesticide is well protected within the station keeping children or pets from coming in contact with it.

-However, the bait in stations is not as attractive product since it not as moist as gel and Carpenter Ants, in particular, seek moisture.
-But we have had people use bait stations successfully for controlling carpenter ants as well as for other ants species.
+However, the bait in stations is not as an attractive product since it is not as moist as gel and Carpenter Ants, in particular, seek moisture.
+But we have had people use bait stations successfully for controlling Carpenter Ants as well as for other Ants species.

 Always Use Caution